tjingsheng/tp/docs/UserGuide.md

 <br />
 <br />

-## 3. Admonitions used in this User Guide
+## 3. Icons used in this User Guide

-Throughout this guide, admonitions are used to highlight important information, so do pay **special** attention to them:
+Throughout this guide, icons are used to highlight important information, so do pay **special** attention to them:

 | Icon                     | Meaning                                  |
 |--------------------------|------------------------------------------|